GeoffAWaddington/CSI30Wiki/WidgetMode.md

 ```

 ## MCU Widget Modes
-There are four Widget Modes that you can use for MCU-style displays to change the LED ring behavior around the rotary.
+Building off the example above, there are four WidgetMode settings that you can use for MCU-style displays to change the LED ring behavior around the rotary.
 They are:

 ```
 Rotary|     WidgetMode Dot         // Single LED dot to indicate current value